TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * python manage.py findstatic --verbosity 2 packages.css: code to see if is looking in appropriate directory issue with packages extra css not being found.
 To update base.css to ensure this doesn't delay project any further.

+- Package description
+    * A text was too long for styling and although passed over via JSON this has been amended in Admin
+        * quality-request change from "Downloadable" High Quality content to "Download" High Quality content

 #To Do
     - Initiate pacakge app in line for use similar to bag